dublr/dublr/DublrAPI.md

 Lists `amountDUBLRWEI` DUBLR tokens (measured in DUBLR wei, where 1 DUBLR = `10^18` DUBLR wei) for sale, at a price of `priceETHPerDUBLR_x1e9 * 10^-9` ETH tokens per DUBLR token.

 When tokens are listed for sale, `amountDUBLRWEI` tokens are deducted from the seller's balance.
 The listed tokens are returned to the seller's balance if the seller cancels the order.
-The listed tokens are moved to the buyer's balance if a buyer buys the order, minus market fees.
+The listed tokens are moved to the buyer's balance if a buyer buys the order.
 Buyers may buy part or all of an active sell order.

 A caller may have only one active sell order at a time.
 If a seller already has an existing sell order, and they call `sell` again, the existing sell order will automatically be canceled via `cancelMySellOrder()` before the new order is placed.